 Do you love Sweet and Sour Chicken?
 I do.
 Growing up, I can remember when I first went to a Chinese restaurant.
 We were living in Pueblo, Colorado, and it was unbelievable.

-I feel in love with Chinese food at that moment.
-I thought Sweet and Sour sauce should go on everything.
-While I don't feel that way now, I do love Sweet and Sour Chicken from time to time.
-You can recreate this dish at home.
-I will show you how to make the sweet and sour sauce, and how to do the chicken just right.
+Right away, I fell in love with Chinese food and thought that sweet and sour sauce should go on everything.
+While I outgrew that desire, I still enjoy sweet and sour chicken from time to time.
+You can visit your favorite local Chinese restaurant or make this delicious dish at home.
+I’ll show you how to cook the chicken just right and make the tangy sweet and sour sauce that is the perfect accompaniment.

-You could start by sweet and sour sauce in a jar, but I think this homemade recipe tastes much better.
-This sweet and sour sauce is made with real fruit.
-So it has an excellent depth of flavor that you will love.
-This recipe can be a little bit flexible, if you like, you could swap the protein out for pork.
-Heck, if you have a little batter left over you could easily slice up some onions and make onion rings, its up to you.
+This recipe can be a little bit flexible – you don’t have to stick to chicken.
+If you like, you could swap the chicken out for pork.
+Heck, if you have a little batter left over, you could easily slice up some onions and make onion rings – it’s up to you.

 Sweet and Sour Chicken

 Sweet and Sour chicken can be made at home.

 - 1 lemon

 - 2 or 3 slices fresh ginger